 - Higher ed organizations, 3.57%

 - Sports teams, 2.33%

 What About Instagram Stories?

 To calculate your engagement rate, divide up engagement by the number of people who watched each Story.
-Engagement may include people who message you or those who interact with stickers like the polling sticker.
+You may or may not want to consider “tap forwards,”

 How to Access Your Instagram Engagement Data

 In order to accurately calculate your engagement rate, it’s a solid choice to use analytics programs instead of manually going through each post and trying to add up the number of likes or comments manually.

 Analytics tools will help you speed up the process significantly, giving you overall data and information about the engagement of each post.
 They’ll also tell you info that you can’t observe from just looking at a post on its own, including the number of impressions it received or how many people clicked to your profile after seeing it.